 Comparing Apple to oranges

-We shared eight feature requests for iTunes.
+eight feature requests for iTunes.
 Personally, all I want is for iTunes to do more stuff, beyond music playback, app, music, movie, and book shopping, iPod and iOS device syncing, podcast discovery, and Ping.
 Okay, I don’t want it to do Ping at all, actually.
-Speaking of iTunes, we offered some advice on how to keep your music—along with your photos, and the rest of your Mac’s data—safe when you’re traveling.
+Speaking of iTunes, we offered some advice on how to keep your music—along with your photos, and the rest of your Mac’s data—

 Oh say, we did rate